gabrielvrl/modernReact/Readme.md

 ## Comments App:

-### A simple app to display comments like a forum, or a blog.
+### An simple app to display comments like a forum, or a blog.

 ![Screenshot from 2020-11-08 10-45-23](https://user-images.githubusercontent.com/22225821/98466898-2e9e8200-21b1-11eb-841a-5f4ed9ea0004.png)